FundamentalFrequency/LMN-3-Build-Guide/README.md

 ![Switches Unsoldered Back](https://github.com/stonepreston/LMN-3-Build-Guide/blob/main/images/soldering/encoders_and_thumbstick_soldered.JPG)

 Once those are on the soldering is complete.
+If you want to, you can check to make sure everything works at this stage.
+Plug the Teensy back in your computer.
+You can download the x86-64 release of the LMN-3-DAW from the [releases page](https://github.com/stonepreston/LMN-3-DAW/releases), extract the files, and then run the LMN-3 application.
+You should be able to press the switches and turn the encoders, and see changes happening in the application running on screen.

 ## Assembly